 I rarely choose white chocolate now, but I have such happy memories of these tasty treats growing up.
 White chocolate tends to be rich and sweet, so unless it’s paired perfectly with other flavors, I find it overwhelming.
 This white chocolate bark is my answer to all these problems.

-The colors of the dried fruit are great for Easter and springtime, but the salted pistachios and the tart barberries are the perfect contrast to the otherwise sweet and rich recipe.
+The colors of the dried fruit are great for springtime, but the salted pistachios and the tart cranberries are the perfect contrast to the otherwise sweet and rich recipe.
 I found myself reaching for small bite after small bite of this white chocolate bark, each time thinking back to those white chocolate truffles!

 White Chocolate Bark

-This white chocolate bark recipe yet another one of my quick and delicious dessert recipes.
+This white chocolate bark recipe is such a quick and delicious dessert recipe.
 It comes together in minutes.
 You just have to wait for it to set before you break it into bark!

 Additionally, you can swap out the dried fruit and nuts for whatever fits the occasion or you have on hand.
 Truth be told, it’s a great way to use up those last little bits in your cupboard!